 Feedback on the Fly

 Make it a habit to tell an employee they did a great job on something when you notice it.
-Be specific about what made it great, i.e., “That was a tough situation with a customer who was clearly unhappy.
+Be specific about what made the desired outcome great, i.e., “That was a tough situation with a customer who was clearly unhappy.
 You did a great job resolving the problem because you stayed calm, positive, and focused.
 Well done!”
 The same goes for a situation that they could have handled better.

 Regularly Scheduled Feedback

 At regularly spaced intervals, hold one-on-one meetings with employees to review projects and provide feedback on their progress.
-If an employee needs to improve an aspect of their work, it’s helpful to check in regularly and mentor them until they get it.
+If an employee needs to improve an aspect of their work, it’s helpful to check in regularly and mentor them until you’re both on the same page.

 8. Reward Performance

 If you want a team of satisfied employees, it’s not enough to tell your team how great they are.
 You’ve got to show them the money (or other incentives).
 Small businesses tend to be cash-strapped, but if you have your eyes on growth, you’ve got to consider bringing on an employee as a significant investment in your company’s future.

 Even if you can’t afford top-of-the-line pay, be as reasonable as you can and look for other ways to reward performance.
-If the company does well for a quarter or two, share the wealth to help motivate employees to strive even harder to make the business a success.
+If the company does well for a quarter or two, share the wealth to help motivate employees to strive even harder to succeed.

-Another way to give your team a boost is to provide opportunities for professional development.
+Another way effective leaders give their team a boost is by providing professional development or personal growth opportunities.
 That might be on-the-job mentoring or shadowing.
 Or you might spring for unlimited access to formal online or in-person educational courses to help them in their current role and elevate their overall skill set.

 In fact, around the world, work schedule flexibility is one of the top three reasons people are motivated to make a career change.
-And a Yale study showed that gig workers (in this case taxi drivers) would not trade their flexible work schedules for less than twice their current pay.
+And a Yale study showed that gig workers (in this case, taxi drivers) would not trade their flexible work schedules for less than twice their current pay.